tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what have been turning points in your spiritual life?
 - do you believe in God.
 If so, how did you come to believe in Him?
 - what you have done to build your faith in God?
+- what does god mean to you?
 - what do you feel is the purpose of life?
-- what makes a good person in your eyes? what makes a bad person?
+- what makes a good person in your eyes? what makes a bad person? - what's the mark of a good person?
 - what do you believe happens to our souls when we die?
 - are you afraid of dying? what will you miss the most? what are you afraid of?
+- do you ever think about death?
+- what do you believe happens when we die?
 - has your faith ever been tested? what did you do? did it destroy or build your testimony?
 - when was a time that you went out of your way to help a person? what did you do?
 - what is a motto that you have lived your life by?